eigenfoo/cryptics/docs/datasheet.md

 might use this dataset as a lookup table for answers, or to see how an answer has been clued in the past by other constructors.

-While there is prior art in datasets for cryptic crossword clue datasets ([_Decrypting Cryptic Crosswords_ by Rozner et al.](https://arxiv.org/abs/2104.08620) and [_Cryptonite_ by Efrat et al.](https://arxiv.org/abs/2103.01242)), to my knowledge this is the first such dataset that is at least as large as the research datasets, is openly
+While there is prior art in datasets of cryptic crossword clues (most notably [_Decrypting Cryptic Crosswords_ by Rozner et al.](https://arxiv.org/abs/2104.08620) and [_Cryptonite_ by Efrat et al.](https://arxiv.org/abs/2103.01242)), to my knowledge this is the first such dataset that is at least as large as the research datasets, is openly